 In 2008, exactly a decade after Oliveira’s beat stormed on to the baile scene, the original tamborzão was rapidly replaced with the beat-boxed tamborzinho.
-Using vocal snippets from a live freestyle by emcee Mr. Catra, DJ Sandrinho’s aggressive rework of the classic rhythm became a standard that still serves as a standard today.
+Using vocal snippets from a live freestyle by emcee Mr. Catra,, DJ Sandrinho’s aggressive rework of the classic rhythm became a standard that still holds strong today.

 ‘Pulse X’ Bass

 Famously used in Musical Mob’s foundational 8-bar grime tune ‘Pulse X’ – which was produced by the crew’s Youngstar – this distorted bass hit has remained a staple in grime music since 2002.
 In a video that is unfortunately no longer available, Youngstar recreates the famous track with the early soft synth, ReBirth RB-338.